CCSD estimates potential $20M deficit

 The Clark County School District said on Thursday that it is facing an estimated potential budget deficit of approximately $20 million.

 The estimate was included in a letter sent Thursday by the district’s interim superintendent, Brenda Larsen-Mitchell, in response to the Sept.
-25 demand for answers by the state’s Superintendent of Public Instruction, Jhone M. Ebert, about the district’s potential budgetary issues.
+25 demand for answers by the state’s superintendent of public instruction, Jhone M. Ebert, about the district’s potential budgetary issues.

 The district will present an amended final budget, which includes “amended assumptions, calculations and allocations” to the Clark County School Board on Dec.
 12, according to Larsen-Mitchell’s letter.

-The district had told schools in September that it had detected a potential budget deficit, which then resulted in principals around the district reevaluating and adjusting their strategic budget plans — cutting staff, programming and supply funding.
+The district had told schools in September that it had detected a potential budget deficit, which resulted in principals around the district re-evaluating and adjusting their strategic budget plans — cutting staff, programming and supply funding.
 In a Sept.
 27 statement, the district blamed the potential deficit on unanticipated increased litigation and cybersecurity expenses.

 In Thursday’s letter, Larsen-Mitchell said that schools have not been asked to make up any potential central budget deficit with prior-year carry forward funds, which are unused dollars from the previous year.